-The Garden Party Edit — a model in a summer floral dress styled for a garden party
+The Garden Party Edit — a model in a floral gown running through a blooming summer garden

 The Style Edit · Summer 2026